tum-ens/urbs/doc/mathdoc/equ-process.rst

 **Throughput by Online Capacity Max Rule**

+On the other side, the *online capacity* is an upper cap on the process throughput.

 .. math::
     \forall t\in T_\text{m}, (v, p)\in P_v^\text{partial}\colon\
     \tau_{vpt} \leq \omega_{vpt}

+And the code:

 ::

     m.res_throughput_by_online_capacity_max = pyomo.Constraint(